OpenTreeOfLife/germinator/TESTING.md

 low barrier to entry for adding tests, so if automation is really hard, tests should be just listed for a person to do.

+Unit tests live in particular applicable repositories.
+See TESTING.md in each repository for information about repository-specific testing.

 Tests are of two kinds: regression tests, and progress tests.

 * Regression tests are tests that have passed in the past
 * Progress tests are tests that we hope will pass one day

-There are no formal tests now.
-Here are things we tend to do to kick the tires: (INCOMPLETE, PLEASE EXTEND)
+Here are manual tests we tend to do to kick the tires:

-* Try the browser.
+* Try the tree browser.
     * Go to the home page.
 If the cellular orgnisms (or Asterales, etc.) tree is there, good.
     * Review the server information linked from the site footer.
 CONFIRM that we're using sensible URLs for all services.
     * Click on a node.
 If you get a new tree view, great.
+    * Try making a comment.
     * Try out an NCBI link (etc).
     * Try downloading a subtree.
     * Play with more of the tree browser UI.